As of: January 2017

 6700 Washington Avenue South

 Provides assistance for mechanical devices, medical care, and/or specialized education or treatment, to those who demonstrate financial need.
-U.S. citizens only.
 Grants may be used to purchase hearing aids, assistive listening equipment, or may help with the cost of a cochlear implant.
+Applies to U.S. citizens only.
+Go to website, click on Scholarship Trust.

 3755 Lindell Boulevard